n-young/portfolio/posts/concurrent.md

 **Does this breadth course count? -** The advice I've been given in figuring out if something counts or not for a particular requirement is to ask if it fits "the spirit of the program".
 What that means is that if you're hoping to evade a requirement on a technicality, or you're wondering if that course in the CLPS department that's really just computer programming counts as a life science's course, you should probably figure out a different course plan.

 **What's the benefit of doing the program? -** Another piece of paper.
 Depending on your post-graduate path, doing this program might be a complete waste of time.
 If you're in a field where having a Master's degree isn't helpful, then why bother.
-If you plan on going to graduate school, where you can get a Master's _en route_ to your PhD, why bother.
-But if your Bachelor's degree is your last stop in higher education and a Master's is useful, then it's a great program.
+If you plan on going to graduate school, where you can get a Master's _en route_ to your PhD, then why bother.
+But if your Bachelor's degree is your last stop in higher education and a Master's is useful to you (i.e. may help you land higher-paying roles or qualify you for industry research), then it's a great program.
+One huge reason for completing this program, at least for me, is that it gets you a leg up in the H1-B visa lottery - if you are an international student hoping to stay in the US, this can be a great way to solidify your chances at a visa.

 ## Closing